 Another long one from me, but here we go. lol

-African print has been in use a for long, but with the current growth Africa’s economies, as well as the growth of social media challenging the selective mainstream media, the support for African made clothing was finding it’s ground base.
-And it’s branding ticket was African prints which magnetted media across all the blogs, press, shows, social media networks such as facebook and twitter.
+African print has been in use a for long, but with the current growth of Africa’s economies, as well as the growth of social media challenging the selective mainstream media, the support for African-made clothing was finding its ground base.
+And it’s branding ticket was African prints which magnetized media across all the blogs, press, shows, social media networks such as Facebook and Twitter.

 Before explaining how it is failing African designers let’s look at Azonto as an example.
-As a fan of urban music, Azonto was no different to what happened in UK with grime music, nor what happened in America with West Side music, and also with Dirty South music.
-Musicians took the opportunity to create Azonto music off azonto, an already existing dance, and create alternative sound, id and brand for Ghanaian artists with nothing but a slight uniqueness in the instrumentals.
-The admiration for that uniqueness in particular drove the musicians to the top or a high point in afrobeat music.
-It gave the unrecognized something to distinguish themselves from the mainstream whilst generating dedicated support and excluding others from riding on the band wagon.
+As a fan of urban music, Azonto was no different from what happened in UK with grime music, nor what happened in America with West Side music, and also with Dirty South music.
+Musicians took the opportunity to create Azonto music off azonto, an already existing dance, and create alternative sound, id, and brand for Ghanaian artists with nothing but a slight uniqueness in the instrumentals.
+The admiration for that uniqueness, in particular, drove the musicians to the top or a high point in afrobeat music.
+It gave the unrecognized something to distinguish themselves from the mainstream whilst generating dedicated support and excluding others from riding on the bandwagon.

-But why has it not help?
-To put it bluntly, because there is no structure for African fashion.
-Here are some very important points to acknowledge when we speak of African prints….
+But why has it not helped?
+To put it bluntly, there is no structure for African fashion.
+Here are some very important points to acknowledge when we speak of African prints…

-- 1/ With the exception of Ankara, Kente and a few others I might not be aware off, majority of what is categories as African print are not African by origin, ie. tye and dye, batik, double-sided, wax-print cottons, and so on.
+- 1/ With the exception of Ankara, Kente, and a few others I might not be aware of, the majority of what is categorized as African print is not African by origin, ie. tye and dye, batik, double-sided, wax-print cotton, and so on.
 The patterned style originated in Indonesia which influenced the whole of West Africa.
-So that cuts out a major section of what we are seeing today popularised as African print (Although art is art and one can argue that it is just as much African as where the pattern is designed despite the method…ok)
+So that cuts out a major section of what we are seeing today popularised as African print (Although art is an art and one can argue that it is just as much African as where the pattern is designed despite the method…ok)

 - 3/ There is no mass culture of people in Africa flaunting African prints, we have high numbers compared with other countries, but no mass culture.
 From my personal experience, the only countries that really respect it the most are Ghana and Benin.

-So the truth is it is African print because it is mainly marketted to Africans, right?
-So the double-sided, wax-print cottons are of no exceptional benefit to our economy, they do not have a prime origin in Africa, and Africa is yet to see the day where there is a well developed culture of people flaunting African prints.
+So the truth is it is African print because it is mainly marketed to Africans, right?
+So the double-sided, wax-print cotton are of no exceptional benefit to our economy, they do not have a prime origin in Africa, and Africa is yet to see the day where there is a well-developed culture of people flaunting African prints.

-Although a number of the African fashion bloggers are a big disaster when it comes to supporting African designers.
-Their efforts to support African fashion can be applauded, but somewhere along the line they got drunk over African fabrics.
+Although a number of African fashion bloggers are a big disaster when it comes to supporting African designers.
+Their efforts to support African fashion can be applauded, but somewhere along the line, they got drunk over African fabrics.
 To the point where most of them have even lost sight of if they are supporting African fashion or not.
-Any designer, Italian, American, Afghanistan, Micky Mouse or Pluto, that puts a strip of African fabric on their garments sets these bloggers crazy and ignite a mass over flow of posts.
-Also majority of the African fashion blogs are based outside of Africa and are only in tuned to African fashion news that is internationally known and surfaces the web, (just to say some, not all before I get attacked).
+Any designer, Italian, American, Afghanistan, Micky Mouse, or Pluto, that puts a strip of African fabric on their garments sets these bloggers crazy and ignites a mass overflow of posts.
+Also, the majority of the African fashion blogs are based outside of Africa and are only in tune with African fashion news that is internationally known and surfaces on the web, (just to say some, not all before I get attacked).
 Then you have the fashion bloggers based in Africa, that are more concerned about all sorts of fashion except that by Africans.

 So does the mass acceptance and success of African fabrics reach high grounds, African designers a less likely to be acknowledged.
 They won’t be any more favoured or advantaged than mainstream collections such as the Burberry S/S 12 collection which set the same African fashion bloggers crazy.
 Or Stella Jean, the Italian designer who is now riding high in Vogue with her African print collection.
 As a matter of fact, you can google ‘Stella African print’ and see where the most support is rooted from.